Earle Sons Coming to America

 Robert Earle – Bergen County, New Jersey Branch

 There were Earles in Bergen County, N. J., before the arrival of Edward of Secaucus.
-The book “History of Bergen and Passaic Counties” states that there was a “Robert Earle, one of the pioneer settlers of Bergen County, N. J., located in Ridgefield, purchasing a large tract of land, beginning at North River, from thence to the Hackensack, running thence to Bull’s Ferry, to Five Corners (or Bergen), neat Fort Lee, as early as 1650.
+The book “History of Bergen and Passaic Counties” states that there was a “Robert Earle, one of the pioneer settlers of Bergen County, N. J., located in Ridgefield, purchasing a large tract of land, beginning at North River, from thence to the Hackensack, running thence to Bull’s Ferry, to Five Corners (or Bergen), near Fort Lee, as early as 1650.
 He gave land to white inhabitants and formed a settlement.
 The only descendant of whom there is any knowledge was Robert, who married Mary Smith and is located in Ridgefield Township.
 What became of the others is unknown, only that they moved out of Hudson County.”

 John Earle – Northumberland County Virginia